 Tsougrias

-Take advantage of a tiny islet Tsougrias, within easy reach of Skiathos Town.
+Take advantage of a tiny islet, Tsougrias, within easy reach of Skiathos Town.
 Tsougrias is home to a gorgeous sandy beach between a pine forest and the clearest of seas; it’s a magical place to spend a day.
-The thing to do is rent a boat and set off for a castaway day trip.
+Rent a boat and set off for a castaway day trip.
 Otherwise, take a tour that circumnavigates Skiathos Island (these often pull into Tsougrias for a swim).
 And for those who want to avoid hiring their boat, there are day trip excursions.

 Skopelos